-Aligned to Maryland College and Career - Ready Standards, this course formalizes and extends mathematics that students learned in the middle grades and is a more ambitious version of Algebra I than has generally been offered.
+Aligned to Maryland College and Career Ready Standards, this course formalizes and extends mathematics that students learned in the middle grades.
 This course will focus on five critical areas: (1) developing fluency writing, interpreting, and translating between various forms of linear equations and inequalities, and using them to solve problems; (2) exploring relationships between linear and exponential functions; (3) using regression techniques to describe approximately linear relationships between quantities and make judgments about the appropriateness of linear models based on graphical representations; (4) creating and solving equations and inequalities involving quadratic expressions; (5) exploring characteristics of quadratic functions and expanding student understanding of functions to include square root, cube root, absolute value, step, and piecewise-defined.
+Students will be expected to demonstrate the Eight Standards of Mathematical Practice throughout this course.

-Students enrolling in Algebra 1 must take the end of course PARCC Algebra 1 assessment required for high school graduation.
-Currently, students need to achieve a score of 725 to meet the graduation requirement.
-Beginning with the Class of 2024, this required score will increase to 750.
+Students enrolling in Algebra 1 must take the end of course MCAP Algebra 1 assessment required for high school graduation.
+Beginning with students entering 9th grade during the 2023-2024 school year, performance on this assessment will count for 20% of the final Algebra 1 course grade.